pavithra-407/Week2_Risc-v_soc_Tapeout_program/README.md

 ## Additional Notes
 - Ensure the simulation completes (look for `$finish` in logs) and `.vcd` file is valid.
 - For issues, check file paths or rerun `make pre_synth_sim`.
+- The `readme.markdown` files in `part1` and `part2` can be merged into this `README.md` or used as supplementary notes.

+As of 01:59 PM IST on Saturday, October 04, 2025, this README reflects the current progress and deliverables for Week 2.